amnotme/42_Retro/README.md

 ### Mechanics
 ```
-use the directional arrows to move around the screen
+use the key '4' to move left and '6' to move right
 use spacebar to shoot
-use 'q' to quit program.
+use 'esc' key to quit program.
 ```